 Crossed cerebellar diaschisis

-Crossed cerebellar diaschisis (CCD) refers to a depression of blood flow and metabolism affecting the cerebellar hemisphere occurring as a result of a contralateral focal, supratentorial lesion (e.g. infarct, radiation necrosis, following tumour resection).
+Crossed cerebellar diaschisis (CCD) refers to a depression of blood flow and metabolism affecting a cerebellar hemisphere occurring as a result of a contralateral focal supratentorial lesion, classically an infarct.

 When affecting the cerebellum, it is a well-recognised phenomenon following cerebral infarction 2-4, although it can be a sequela of any significant supratenoral lesion (e.g. tumours 1, intracerebral haemorrhage 5, encephalitis 5, Dyke-Davidoff-Masson syndrome 6, radiation necrosis, etc.).
 The most likely mechanism is thought to be interruption of cortico-ponto-cerebellar white matter tracts, which then results in deafferentation and hypometabolism of the contralateral cerebellar hemisphere 2.

 CT / MRI and CT perfusion

-CT perfusion performed during acute stroke may show a contralateral perfusion abnormality in about 20 % of cases 4.
-CBF and CBV maps show only mild-to-moderate reduction in these parameters, and are never low enough to classify as infarctions 7.
+CT perfusion performed during an acute stroke may show a contralateral perfusion abnormality in about 20% of cases 4.
+In particular, CBF and CBV maps show only mild-to-moderate reduction in these parameters, which are not low enough to classify as infarctions 7.
 MR perfusion can also play a similar role 3,4.
 In chronic stages, there can be associated volume loss to the contralateral cerebellar hemisphere, known as crossed cerebellar atrophy 1,2.

 FDG PET shows hypometabolism in affected cerebellar hemisphere, which is diagnostic of this condition 1.

 - 3. Lin DD, Kleinman JT, Wityk RJ et-al. Crossed cerebellar diaschisis in acute stroke detected by dynamic susceptibility contrast MR perfusion imaging.
 AJNR Am J Neuroradiol.
 2009;30 (4): 710-5. doi:10.3174/ajnr.A1435 - Free text at pubmed - Pubmed citation